eatthepie/docs-v2/docs/security/drawing-numbers.md

 ## 🎯 Introduction

-The integrity of any lottery system hinges on one crucial aspect: how the winning numbers are drawn.
-For a lottery to be trustworthy, this process must be provably fair, meaning it's both random and beyond anyone's control.
-Achieving this level of fairness is an incredibly complex challenge, but through the combination of Ethereum's blockchain technology and Verifiable Delay Functions (VDFs), we've created a system that sets a new standard for lottery security.
+At the heart of every lottery is its random number generation - the crucial mechanism that determines winners.
+While traditional lotteries rely on central authorities, Eat the Pie harnesses Ethereum's decentralized network of validators and Verifiable Delay Functions (VDFs) to ensure true randomness.
+This creates a provably fair system where no single entity can influence the outcome.

 ## 🌐 Why Ethereum?

-Ethereum stands out as the ideal platform for our lottery system due to its nature as a truly decentralized blockchain.
+Ethereum stands out as the ideal platform for this lottery system due to its nature as a truly decentralized blockchain.
 In this ecosystem:

 - 🔒 No single entity can control or manipulate the system.
 - 👁️ Transactions and smart contract executions are transparent and verifiable.